 Kirby's website, he designed a

 12-foot catboat named Iota of which 8 were reportedly produced.
-I could find no other reference to
+I wrote a letter to Mr. Kirby.

 Olympic and America's Cup sailor, Bruce Kirby, is one of the most prolific boat and yacht designers of all